coconutpalm/boot-boot/site-src/index.md

 ### 0.7.0

-A dependency cleanup release, with a few minor breaking changes documented below.
+A dependency cleanup release, with a few minor breaking changes documented below:

 * `nightlight` is no longer supported by default.
 The `--port` option to the `dev` task is removed.
 * `boot-serve` backed by Immutant no longer selects a default logger; you have to supply your own slf4j implementation.